HeikoMamerow/Same-height-for-all-in-the-bunch/README.md

 Same height for all in the bunch
 ================================
-Track the highest element from a bunch and set other elements from the bunch to the same hight.
+Track the highest element from a bunch and set other elements from the bunch to the same height.
 Also do this by resizing the window.

 Gleiche Höhe für alle im Bund